-4. A written copy of each denial of reasonable accommodation will be provided to the employee and the Disability Program Manager by the deciding official (i.e., supervisor, manager or designee).
-A copy of the decision will be retained by the Disability Program Manager.
+4. A written copy of each denial of reasonable accommodation will be provided to the employee and the Disability Program Manager.
 The written notice of denial must inform the individual that if he/she believes that he/she has been subjected to illegal discrimination, he/she has the right to file a Complaint of Discrimination, in accordance with 29 CFR 1614.
 In addition, the individual may have rights to pursue his/her claim with the Merit Systems Protection Board (MSPB) or the negotiated grievance procedures.